A particle on a ring or: how I learned to stop worrying and love $\theta$-vacua: Introduction

-Moreover, Bhattacharya~\cite{Bhattacharya:2025qsk} argues that in a gapped quantum field theory such as QCD, the effect of boundary conditions on local observables is exponentially suppressed with the distance from the boundary.
-Consequently, although the total topological charge $Q$ need not be exactly quantized at finite volume with open boundaries, physical observables depend only on bulk quantities such as local correlation functions, the vacuum energy density, and the response to $\bar\theta$.
-In the bulk, gauge-field fluctuations reproduce those of the infinite-volume theory, the path integral samples configurations with arbitrarily large $Q$ as the volume grows, and the probability distribution of $Q$ becomes sharply peaked around integer values.
-Topological quantization therefore re-emerges as an emergent bulk property rather than a boundary condition, explaining why open and zero-field boundary conditions are physically equivalent for locally defined observables in the infrared limit, despite being mathematically distinct.
+Moreover, Bhattacharya~\cite{Bhattacharya:2025qsk} argued that in a gapped quantum field theory such as QCD, the effect of boundary conditions on local observables is exponentially suppressed with the distance from the boundary.
+Consequently, although ref.~\cite{Ai:2020ptm} argued that a boundary condition on the gauge field affects the calculation of the topological susceptibility, a boundary-condition-dependent term only arises as an exponentially suppressed term in a physical quantity, explaining why open and zero-field boundary conditions are physically equivalent for locally defined observables in the infrared limit, despite being mathematically distinct.
 This work might be the most direct response to the shortcoming suggested by ACGT.

 More recently, Gamboa \emph{et al.}~\cite{Gamboa:2025hxa} challenged the ACGT claim by stressing the distinction between local and global observables, arguing that the disappearance of $\theta$ from certain fermionic correlators does not signal CP conservation but rather reflects the insensitivity of local probes to global holonomy.
 In contrast, genuinely global quantities like topological susceptibility remain $\theta$-dependent.
 Also, Ringwald \cite{Ringwald:2026apz} argued that the vacuum energy of one-flavor QCD should be a real-analytic function of the quark mass due to the existence of a mass gap, a property that is incompatible with the chiral Lagrangian proposed by ACGT.